A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Case Studies

+Interestingly, in Figure \ref{Influence_of_T} we observe that as $T$ increases, the utilities for consumers also increase, and hence they will be more attracted to demand response programs, which is desirable \cite{DOECOM}.
+In comparison with the single-period setup \cite{sabita,sabita2}, this shows that the multi-period demand response provides improvements on the consumers' end.
+This increase, however, does not change significantly beyond a certain number of periods.
 To demonstrate the performance of our algorithm, we take the case when $T=1$ and study the algorithm's performance for different values of $\delta$ in Figure \ref{algorithm1}.
-When $\delta=1000$, we observe that the algorithm converges very fast to the optimal prices and takes about less than $3$ iterations to reach equilibrium.
+When $\delta=1000$, we observe that the algorithm converges very fast to the optimal prices and takes about less than $5$ iterations to reach equilibrium.
 The values are consistent with the values in Figure \ref{Influence_of_T} when $T=1$, where we used the analytical expressions of the prices.
-Next, we increase $\delta$ to $10000$ and observe that the algorithm converges at a lower rate, but still very fast.
+Next, we increase $\delta$ to $10000$ and observe that the algorithm converges at a lower rate, but still fast.
 Thus, the rate of convergence is inversely proportional to the value of $\delta$.
 However, when $\delta$ decreases to a negative value, there are no guarantees on convergence.
-For example, if we take $\delta=-10000$, the algorithm diverges.
 Theorem 4 only guarantees the convergence of the algorithm when $\delta\geq0$.
 We have verified that our distributed algorithm converges very fast for various values of $\delta$ and alternative values of $T$ and $K$, and the reader might experiment with varying them using our open-source code in \cite{tool2}.